-The trend created by the Italian Renaissance spread across Europe to France and England, where formality and embellishment was embraced.
-The period lasted for many hundreds of years but it came with a tremendous cost.
-A gradual departure from the high-maintenance aspect of these formal spaces with their water fountains and symmetry led towards the desire for a more natural beauty.
+The trend created by the Italian Renaissance spread across Europe to France and England, where formality and embellishment were embraced.
+The period lasted for many hundreds of years but it came with a tremendous cost in terms of labour.
+These formal gardens take a considerabe number of people to maintain them.
+And so began a gradual departure from the high-maintenance aspect of these spaces with their water fountains and symmetry.
+Designers of the day led followers towards the desire for a more natural beauty.

 At the beginning of the 1800s there was a dawning of a romantic era when people embraced the whole concept of 'nature'.
 This spanned art, literature, philosophy and, of course, the landscape.
 People looked towards nature to emulate curves and more natural forms within gardens.
 England was at the heart of this new movement.
 Initially led by William Kent, who called himself a 'scenic designer', his understudy became well known as Capability Brown.
 Rousham House Gardens in Oxfordshire is a fine example.